+Confused with the icons you see on your screen during a match in Pokemon UNITE?
 This guide will help you understand the battle screen and its different menus in Pokemon UNITE!
-Read on as we discuss about the death recap screen, knowing what passives you have, what the different icons mean, and more!
+Read on as we discuss the death recap screen, knowing what passives you have, what the different icons mean, and more!

 List of Contents